 - Examples of scripts from 33 of my most popular and celebrated shows

-- Details of what it is like to produce high quality programming and interacting with sports organizations, athletes, their families and agents
+- Details of what it is like to produce high-quality programming and interact with sports organizations, athletes, their families and agents

-- Athletes’ perspectives on what it’s like to be interviewed and their opinion of the process and final outcome of the show
+- Athletes’ perspectives on what it’s like to be interviewed and their opinions of the process and final outcome of the show

-Jane has 15 years experience guiding college interns, many who have gone on to be successful in various areas of broadcasting and media production.
-She has been a guest lecturer at Boston University, and would enjoy helping your students.
+Jane has 15 years’ experience guiding college interns, many who have gone on to be successful in various areas of broadcasting and media production.
+She has been a guest lecturer at Boston University, Tulane University and Vestment University, and would enjoy helping your students.

 For information about reviewing a book or having a lecture tailored to your students or program, email: email@example.com